Feng Shui (2004) Review: A Filipino Horror Film About Luck, Belief, and the Price of Fortune

 Will Joy succeed in saving her family?

 The cinematography, camera movement, and color composition are excellent.
-The music and sound effects are appropriate for each scene and enhance the suspense.
-The makeup of the ghost isn't particularly frightening, but the color composition creates a chilling atmosphere.
+The music and sound effects are appropriately chosen for each scene and contribute effectively to the suspense.

-Memorable Scene:
+Memorable Scene

-Memorable Dialogue:
+Memorable Dialogue

 "Maybe they just found it hard to let go of good fortune."